Waterfall in basalt canyon of the Rio de Flag, Picture Canyon Natural and Cultural Preserve, Photo Credit: Friends of the Rio de Flag

 The approximate length of the channel through the project site is one mile.
 About 0.75 mile of the channel has the potential for restoration work and enhancement.
 The stream corridor ranges from 50 to 100 feet in width and is largely bounded by rocky canyon escarpments.

-Restoration activities will focus on reconnecting the historic meanders and restoring natural stable channel and wetland features and functions.
+Restoration activities focused on reconnecting the historic meanders and restoring natural stable channel and wetland features and functions.
 The potential riparian and wetland area will nearly double in size from two to five acres.